-Each summer we host a small group of international volunteers together with whom we learn, work, and explore our unique rainforest.
+Each summer we host a small group of international volunteers together with whom we learn, work, and explore our unique rain forest.

 The Pupu Rangi Nature Sanctuary is located 250km from a crowded city, 50km from the closest supermarket, 2km from the next door neighbour, and at an arm's length from the Milky Way.
-We wake up to the song of the birds, we spend all day outdoors attuned to the rythm of the forest, and at night the moon guides our steps.
+We wake up to the song of the birds, we spend all day outdoors attuned to the rhythm of the forest, and at night the moon guides our steps.